'That's Messi next to me!' - Dest reflects on introduction to Barca team-mate as he sets sights on trophies | Goal.com

 Speaking to CBS Sports, Dest admitted that he was a little starstruck the first time he met the Barcelona icon, but he also says he is beginning to feel comfortable playing alongside him.

 "It's unbelievable.
 The first time I saw him, he was in the gym, I came in and looked to the right and I saw him.
-My face lit up like, 'Wow, that's Lionel Messi next to me'.
+My face lit up like, 'Wow, that's Lionel Messi next to me'," he said.

 "It's special.
 To play with him, to pass him the ball, to get the ball from him, it's really special to play with the best player in the world."